stefanhillmann/dicodis/documentation/DilogueConversion.md

 ### Resulting document

-The content of the resulting Document is a list of concatenated either system or user values.
+The content of the resulting Document is a list of concatenated, either system or user, values.
 The list for the first three lines of the example table is:
 * 'request,all'
 * 'field,provide'